 For the changeover to ERiC, some changes have to be made to the programs for transferring the tax notifications and to the HR/FI system.

 The changeover from the previous solution to ERiC is done using Customizing in the HR/FI system.
-A prerequisite for this is that the ERiC-based solution has been imported or set up on the middleware used (BC, PO/PI, CPI).
+A prerequisite for this is that the ERiC-based solution has been imported or set up on the middleware used (Business Connector, PO/PI, Cloud Integration).

 How does the ELSTER ERiC solution for Cloud Integration work?